ArtifactDB/gobbler/README.md

 - `project`: string containing the name of the project.
 - `asset`: string containing the name of the asset.
+- `force` (optional): boolean indicating whether the asset should be forcibly deleted.
+  Occasionally necessary if the asset contains corrupted manifest files, in which case they will be deleted but the project usage will need to be refreshed manually.

 On success, the asset is deleted.
 The HTTP response will contain a JSON object with the `status` property set to `SUCCESS`.